samiralam/rules-compendium/docs/dmg/7-treasure/magic-items.md

 | 86–90 | Plants |
 | 91–00 | Undead |

 Using a [Magic](/sources/dnd/free-rules/rules-glossary#MagicAction) action to read the scroll creates a 5-foot [Emanation](/sources/dnd/free-rules/rules-glossary#EmanationAreaofEffect) originating from you.
-For 5 minutes, creatures of the specified type can’t enter or affect anything in the area.
+For 5 minutes, creatures of the specified type can't enter or affect anything in the area.
 However, if you move in such a way that a creature of the specified type would be inside the area, the effect ends.

 As a [Magic](/sources/dnd/free-rules/rules-glossary#MagicAction) action, a creature within 5 feet of the Emanation can attempt to overcome it, which forces the creature to make a DC 15 Charisma saving throw.
 On a successful save, the creature ceases to be affected by the Emanation.